Athletics-Felix to run 400m and relays at worlds

 Had the 29-year-old American attempted both races, as she did at the 2011 worlds, she would have had to run the semi-finals of the 200m an hour before the 400m final on Aug.
 27. The 200m final is the next day.

-Felix will also compete in both the 4x100 and 4x400 meters relays in Beijing, Kersee said.
+Felix will also compete in both the 4x100 and 4x400 metres relays in Beijing, Kersee said.

 “Excited to step it up and challenge myself next month,” Felix said on her Instagram account along with a picture of her training and the words “Getting some 400 work in to get ready for worlds.”

+Kersee said he hopes organisers will return to a schedule he felt would be more favourable for runners to compete in both the 200m and 400m races.

-Asked if Felix would consider doing both sprints at the 2016 Rio Olympics, Kersee said: ”Yes.
+Asked if that meant, Felix would consider doing both at the 2016 Rio Olympics, Kersee said: ”Yes.